Floor & Decor (NYSE:FND) Issues FY 2022 Earnings Guidance

-Floor & Decor (NYSE:FND – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $2.75-$3.00 for the period, compared to the consensus EPS estimate of $2.90.
+Floor & Decor (NYSE:FND – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $2.75-$3.00 for the period, compared to the consensus estimate of $2.90.
 The company issued revenue guidance of $4.29 billion-$4.38 billion, compared to the consensus revenue estimate of $4.33 billion.

-FND has been the topic of several research analyst reports.
-Loop Capital cut their price objective on Floor & Decor from $135.00 to $105.00 and set a hold rating on the stock in a report on Monday, February 28th.
-Zacks Investment Research upgraded Floor & Decor from a sell rating to a hold rating in a report on Thursday, January 20th.
-Wedbush dropped their price objective on Floor & Decor from $130.00 to $100.00 and set an outperform rating on the stock in a report on Friday, May 6th.
-Citigroup decreased their target price on Floor & Decor from $137.00 to $106.00 in a research report on Friday, May 13th.
-Finally, Piper Sandler decreased their price objective on Floor & Decor from $136.00 to $102.00 in a research report on Thursday, April 7th.
-Three research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Floor & Decor has an average rating of Buy and a consensus target price of $123.23.
+Floor & Decor (NYSE:FND – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
+The company reported $0.67 EPS for the quarter, beating the consensus estimate of $0.65 by $0.02.
+The business had revenue of $1.03 billion during the quarter, compared to analysts’ expectations of $1 billion.
+Floor & Decor had a return on equity of 20.21% and a net margin of 7.57%.
+The company’s quarterly revenue was up 31.5% compared to the same quarter last year.
+During the same period last year, the firm earned $0.68 EPS.
+As a group, equities research analysts anticipate that Floor & Decor will post 2.89 EPS for the current year.

-In other news, Director William T. Giles bought 2,000 shares of the business’s stock in a transaction on Tuesday, March 1st.
-The stock was purchased at an average cost of $96.00 per share, for a total transaction of $192,000.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders own 2.70% of the company’s stock.
+In other news, Director William T. Giles bought 2,000 shares of Floor & Decor stock in a transaction that occurred on Tuesday, March 1st.
+The shares were purchased at an average price of $96.00 per share, for a total transaction of $192,000.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+2.70% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Guggenheim Capital LLC increased its holdings in shares of Floor & Decor by 2.6% in the fourth quarter.
-Guggenheim Capital LLC now owns 5,364 shares of the company’s stock valued at $698,000 after buying an additional 134 shares in the last quarter.
-Lazard Asset Management LLC increased its holdings in shares of Floor & Decor by 1.3% in the first quarter.
-Lazard Asset Management LLC now owns 10,982 shares of the company’s stock valued at $889,000 after buying an additional 141 shares in the last quarter.
-Prudential Financial Inc. increased its holdings in shares of Floor & Decor by 2.0% in the first quarter.
-Prudential Financial Inc. now owns 11,120 shares of the company’s stock valued at $900,000 after buying an additional 216 shares in the last quarter.
-Colony Group LLC increased its holdings in shares of Floor & Decor by 5.3% in the fourth quarter.
-Colony Group LLC now owns 6,679 shares of the company’s stock valued at $868,000 after buying an additional 339 shares in the last quarter.
-Finally, Mather Group LLC. increased its holdings in shares of Floor & Decor by 14.2% in the first quarter.
-Mather Group LLC. now owns 2,884 shares of the company’s stock valued at $234,000 after buying an additional 358 shares in the last quarter.
-96.48% of the stock is currently owned by institutional investors.
+Institutional investors have recently modified their holdings of the stock.
+Guggenheim Capital LLC lifted its stake in shares of Floor & Decor by 2.6% in the fourth quarter.
+Guggenheim Capital LLC now owns 5,364 shares of the company’s stock worth $698,000 after acquiring an additional 134 shares in the last quarter.
+Lazard Asset Management LLC lifted its stake in shares of Floor & Decor by 1.3% in the first quarter.
+Lazard Asset Management LLC now owns 10,982 shares of the company’s stock worth $889,000 after acquiring an additional 141 shares in the last quarter.
+Prudential Financial Inc. lifted its stake in shares of Floor & Decor by 2.0% in the first quarter.
+Prudential Financial Inc. now owns 11,120 shares of the company’s stock worth $900,000 after acquiring an additional 216 shares in the last quarter.
+Colony Group LLC lifted its stake in shares of Floor & Decor by 5.3% in the fourth quarter.
+Colony Group LLC now owns 6,679 shares of the company’s stock worth $868,000 after acquiring an additional 339 shares in the last quarter.
+Finally, Mather Group LLC. lifted its stake in shares of Floor & Decor by 14.2% in the first quarter.
+Mather Group LLC. now owns 2,884 shares of the company’s stock worth $234,000 after acquiring an additional 358 shares in the last quarter.
+Hedge funds and other institutional investors own 96.48% of the company’s stock.

 Floor & Decor Company Profile (Get Rating)